DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 ## What next

-Like i said it would be good to learn regular expressions because knowing it will really let you take full advantage of this extension.
+It would be good to learn regular expressions because knowing them will really let you take full advantage of this extension.

-My recommendations are The Coding Train and already mentioned, theNetNinja.
+My recommendations are [The Coding Train](https://www.youtube.com/watch?v=7DG3kCDx53c) and [theNetNinja](https://www.youtube.com/watch?v=r6I-Ahc0HB4&list=PL4cUxeGkcC9g6m_6Sld9Q4jzqdqHd2HiD).
 You can also use search bar to experiment with regular expressions.

-If you have questions which aren't answered in FAQ you can contact me at [Linkedin](https://www.linkedin.com/in/danilo-novakovi%C4%87-821934167/) or by (prefferably) posting an issue on github.
+If you have questions which aren't answered in [FAQ](#faq) you can contact me at [Linkedin](https://www.linkedin.com/in/danilo-novakovi%C4%87-821934167/) or by (prefferably) posting an issue on GitHub.
 Same goes for if you have an additional idea on how to improve this extension.

 ---